Quebec – Path of Conquest: Synopsis

-The importance of Quebec cannot be underestimated, as is the resolve of its people to fight against Axis aggression.
+The importance of Quebec cannot be underestimated, nors is the resolve of its people to fight against Axis aggression.

 Production

 Quebec – Path of Conquest was the part of the wartime Canada Carries On propaganda short film series, produced with financial backing from the Wartime Information Board for the Director of Public Information, Herbert Lash.
 Like Un du 22e, the first NFB film produced by the French-language division about the Royal 22e Régiment, Quebec – Path of Conquest was aimed specifically at encouraging young French-Canadian men to support the war and enlist.

 The images of a mythic Quebec, complete with homespun community events was used to create the impression of a populace united in facing a common enemy, a complete departure from the actual resistance to the war that was occurring among the Québécois.
 Typical of the NFB's series of morale-boosting films, Quebec – Path of Conquest used the format of a compilation documentary, relying heavily on newsreel material in order to provide the background to the dialogue.
 Original footage was shot at Montreal's docks and factories, notably the Montreal factories where munitions and aircraft were manufactured.
 Ship and rail yards were also prominently featured.

 The deep baritone voice of stage actor Lorne Greene was featured in the uncredited narration of Quebec – Path of Conquest.
 Greene's participation as a narrator was particularly useful in a propaganda film, as he was well known for his work on both radio broadcasts as a news announcer at CBC.
 In narrating many of the Canada Carries On series, his sonorous recitation led to nickname, "The Voice of Canada", and the "Voice-of-God".
 When reading grim battle statistics or narrating a particularly serious topic such as Quebec's role in the war effort, he was known as "The Voice of Doom".